wayneheller/GA-DataScience/CommandLineChipolte.md

 > 4. Which burrito is more popular, steak or chicken?

+$ grep "Steak Burrito" chipotle.tsv | wc returns 368 lines
+$ grip "Chicken Burrito" chipotle.tsv | wc returns 553 lines
+Most of the item_uantity values are 1 so we can be reasonable confidently assume that Chicken is the most popular

 > 5. Do chicken burritos more often have black beans or pinto beans?

+$ grep '\<Chicken Burrito.*Pinto Beans\>' | wc returns 105 lines
+$ grep '\<Chicken Burrito.*Black Beans\>' | wc returns 282 lines

+Black Beans appear to be more popular

 > 6. Make a list of all of the CSV or TSV files in the GA-SEA-DAT1 repo (using a single command).
 You will be working on your local repo on your laptop.
 Think about how wildcard characters can help you with this task.

 >7.
 Count the approximate number of occurrences of the word "dictionary" (regardless of case) across all files in the GA-SEA-DAT1 repo.

 >8. **Optional:** Use the the command line to discover something "interesting" about the Chipotle data.
 Try using the commands from the "advanced" section!